Djalma Campos

-Djalma Braume Manuel Abel Campos (born 30 May 1987), known simply as Djalma, is an Angolan professional footballer who plays as a forward for Portuguese club C.D.
-Trofense.
+Djalma Braume Manuel Abel Campos (born 30 May 1987) is an Angolan former professional footballer who played as a forward.

-Djalma played most of his career in Portugal, starting with Marítimo with which he remained five seasons.
-In 2011 he signed with Porto, and also spent several years in the Turkish Süper Lig.
+He spent most of his career in Portugal, starting with Marítimo where he remained five seasons.
+In 2011, he signed with Porto, and also played several years in the Turkish Süper Lig.

-An international since 2008, Djalma represented Angola in four Africa Cup of Nations tournaments.
+An international since 2008, Campos represented Angola in four Africa Cup of Nations tournaments.

 Club career

 The son of Abel Campos, a winger who played several seasons in Portugal, including with S.L.
 Benfica and S.C.
-Braga, Djalma was born in Luanda and played his youth football in the Lisbon Region.
+Braga, Campos was born in Luanda and brought up at clubs in the Lisbon Region.
 In summer 2006 he signed with C.S.
 Marítimo in the Primeira Liga, his only appearance of the season being on 5 May 2007 in a 0–0 home draw against Académica de Coimbra where he featured 12 minutes.

-Djalma became an important first-team member for the Madeirans from 2008–09 onwards – even though he played his last game for the reserves in 2010 – scoring six goals in 28 matches in the 2009–10 campaign and forming an efficient attacking partnership with Senegalese Baba Diawara.
+Campos became an important first-team member for the Madeirans from 2008–09 onwards – even though he played his last game for the reserves in 2010 – scoring six goals in 28 matches in the 2009–10 campaign and forming an efficient attacking partnership with Senegalese Baba Diawara.
 On 25 October 2009, he netted twice in a 3–1 home win over F.C.
 Paços de Ferreira.

-On 2 May 2011, Djalma signed a five-year contract with FC Porto.
-A reserve player in his first year, he appeared in 19 official games to help the northerners win the national championship, scoring his only league goal (three in total) in the last round at Rio Ave FC, a 5–2 victory.
+On 2 May 2011, Campos signed a five-year contract with FC Porto.
+A reserve in his first year, he made 19 competitive appearances as the northerners won the national championship, scoring his only league goal (three in total) in the last round at Rio Ave FC, a 5–2 victory.
 His maiden appearance in the UEFA Champions League took place on 13 September 2011, when he featured 22 minutes in the 2–1 home defeat of FC Shakhtar Donetsk in the group stage.

-From 2012 to 2016, Djalma represented Kasımpaşa SK, Konyaspor and Gençlerbirliği SK, with all clubs competing in the Turkish Süper Lig.
+From 2012 to 2016, Campos represented Kasımpaşa SK, Konyaspor and Gençlerbirliği SK, with all the sides competing in the Turkish Süper Lig.
 On 14 June 2016 he joined PAOK FC in the Super League Greece, on a three-year contract and a €800,000 salary per season.
 He scored his first goals for his new team on 17 December, a brace in the 5–0 away win against PAE Kerkyra, and added four matches in that season's Greek Cup to help them win the trophy for the fifth time.

-On 28 June 2018, after helping PAOK retain their supremacy in the domestic cup while scoring seven goals across all competitions, Djalma returned to the Turkish top division after agreeing to a three-year contract at Alanyaspor for a €1 million fee.
+Campos helped PAOK to retain their supremacy in the domestic cup, while scoring seven goals in all competitions.
+He returned to the Turkish top division on 28 June 2018, after agreeing to a three-year contract at Alanyaspor for a €1 million fee.

+Campos returned to Portugal subsequently, where he represented top-flight S.C.
+Farense and second-tier C.D.
+Trofense.